apollographql/apollo-server/docs/source/features/plugins.md

 ### `parsingDidStart`

-The `parsingDidStart` request life-cycle event will receive the request context as the first argument.
+The `parsingDidStart` request lifecycle event will receive the request context as the first argument.
 At this stage, the `document` AST may not be defined since the parsing may not succeed.

 #### TypeScript signature